Appealing a DWP benefits decision

 - You can choose not to go to the hearing.
 This is called a Paper Hearing.

-- In very exceptional cases an 'Out of Centre' hearing can be arranged.
+- In exceptional cases, an 'Out of Centre' hearing can be arranged.

 - You can claim reasonable travelling expenses if you go to the hearing.